David Montgomery (newspaper executive): Later career

 In 2000 Montgomery founded Mecom Group, a London-based investment company that would specialise in mergers and acquisitions of newspaper and media companies in continental Europe.
 Mecom embarked on a series of European magazine and newspaper acquisition deals, including the 2005 purchase of Berliner Verlag, publisher of Berliner Zeitung and Berliner Kurier.
 The acquisition was made in partnership with the American private equity firm and media broker Veronis Suhler Stevenson, part-financed with credit loans.
 Montgomery and his equity partners thereby became the first foreign owners of a German publishing group.
 The sale generated a degree of controversy among some German media observers, with a number of journalists and staff at Berliner Verlag's titles protesting against the sale and voicing concerns over the direction the new shareholders would take the publications.

 In 2012, Montgomery formed Local World Limited, and acquired a number of regional papers which were later sold to Trinity Mirror (now known as Reach plc), with Montgomery going on to form a new company called National World.

 In 2020, Montgomery's National World company bought JPIMedia, publisher of The Scotsman and The Yorkshire Post, in a £10m deal which also included many other local newspapers.

 In 2021, Montgomery (as chairman of Local Television Limited) launched a rival to channel 7 Freeview service That's TV in Manchester on channel 99 and outlined plans for a new 'Northern TV Network' which would include Local TV's channels in Liverpool, Leeds and Newcastle.

 Personal life

-Montgomery is married to the painter The Hon.
+Montgomery is married to the painter Hon.
 Sophie Montgomery.
 She is the daughter of The 3rd Baron Birdwood and ex-wife of The 3rd Earl of Woolton.